devrev/adaas-chef-cli/docs/article_references.md

 <p><img src="don:core:dvrv-us-1:devo/0:artifact/1" alt="download.jpeg"></p>
 ```

-`don:core:dvrv-us-1:devo/0:artifact/1` is the ID of the artifact created in DevRev.
+`don:core:dvrv-us-1:devo/0:artifact/1` is the ID of the artifact created in DevRev corresponding to the attachment with ID `29908544740244` in the external source system.
 To achieve this, you need to transform the content of the article to this:
 ```json
 {